DodoBey/Nutrition-App/README.md

 # Nutrition-App

 # This is nutrition app that you can calculate approximately basal metabolic rate and record daily income by adding data.
 I used react to create this project.
+You need to install node module before using the application.

 # Built with:
 - React